 Enjoy more flexibility by pairing your existing blinds, shades, or curtains with sheer shades.
 Adjust the transparency or opacity depending upon your requirements by overlapping or sliding away different layers.
 Make your room darker, when you want to have a cozy time and watch your favorite TV show or movie without being disturbed.

-Sheer shades can help you save electricity as you can make good use of natural light in the day hours.
+Sheer shades can help you save electricity on your Indianapolis home heating bill, as you can make good use of natural light in the day hours.
 Remember, a penny saved is a penny earned.
 Moreover, the natural light also helps with stress-free reading.

 [caption id="attachment_3713" align="alignnone" width="300"]

 Translucent Horizontal sheer shades[/caption]Horizontal sheer shades have shade material arranged in a horizontal pattern.
 Observe an unlimited number of horizontal lining at a regular interval.
 Induce more patterns or keep it simple.
 Complement your window shade with the right lighting.
 Depending upon the space or your privacy preference, you can switch the shade material and design pattern.

 Privacy and light control the way you want[/caption]Vertical sheer shades hang from a horizontal installation system.
 It gives you the flexibility to slide the shade left and right to control light and ventilation.
 Don't forget to cap off your windows with well-designed rods and finials.